patchneranartkomol/InterviewPatterns/README.md

 pip install -r requirements.txt
 ```

-This is currently used for linting and code coverage tests.

 ### Linting
 Using [yapf](https://github.com/google/yapf) for formatting.

-Run the linter over a file or recursively over a folder of choice.
+With the virtal env active, run the linter over a file or recursively over a folder of choice.
 ```
 yapf -i [file.py]
 yapf -ir [folder]